Relativistic fluid dynamics in a 'hydro' frame

-We have two unknowns, \(F_T(\omega, k)\) and \(G_u(\omega, k)\), and two equations~\eqref{eq:frameeigen} evaluated at \(\omega_{{\rm snd}}^{(1)}\) and \(\omega_{{\rm snd}}^{(2)}\).
-First we determine \(\hat{\cal R}(\omega,k)\) and \({\cal R}(\omega,k)\) as
+We have two unknowns, $F_T(\omega, k)$ and $G_u(\omega, k)$, and two equations~\eqref{eq:frameeigen} evaluated at $\omega_{{\rm snd}}^{(1)}$ and $\omega_{{\rm snd}}^{(2)}$.
+First we determine $\hat{\cal R}(\omega,k)$ and ${\cal R}(\omega,k)$ as

-Note that \eqref{pres} must be fulfilled only at the frequencies of the hydrodynamic sound modes.
-Replace all explicit \(\omega\) dependence with \(\omega^{(1)}_{{\rm snd}}(k)\) and \(\omega^{(2)}_{{\rm snd}}(k)\).
-Solving these equations does not determine the unknown functions \(F_T\) and \(G_u\) for all \(\omega\) and \(k\).
+Note that \eqref{pres} must be fulfilled only at the frequencies of the hydrodynamic sound modes, $\omega^{(1)}_{{\rm snd}}(k)$ and $\omega^{(2)}_{{\rm snd}}(k)$.
+Solving these equations does not determine the unknown functions $F_T$ and $G_u$ for all $\omega$ and $k$.
 However, our aim is to demonstrate the existence of at least one frame transformation that eliminates the non-hydrodynamic modes.
-By assuming \(F_T\) and \(G_u\) do not depend on \(\omega\), equation \eqref{pres} uniquely solves these functions, providing a suitable frame transformation.
-With this assumption, the solutions for \(R_T\) and \(G_T\) simplify
+By assuming $F_T$ and $G_u$ do not depend on $\omega$, equation \eqref{pres} uniquely solves these functions, providing a suitable frame transformation.
+With this assumption, the solutions for $R_T$ and $G_T$ simplify

-Even after assuming \(F_T\) and \(G_u\) are independent of \(\omega\), eq.~\eqref{pres} remains a set of coupled nonlinear algebraic equations, with nonlinearity due to \(R_T\) depending on the product of \(F_T\) and \(G_u\).
-While solving is straightforward, the exact expressions for \(F_T\) and \(G_u\) are cumbersome compared to other functions \(F_u\), \(R_u\), \(R_T\), and \(G_T\).
-The intermediate details are presented in~\cite{Bhattacharyya:2024ohn}.
-The final leading solutions, up to \(\mathcal{O}(k^2)\), are as follows:
+Even after assuming $F_T$ and $G_u$ are independent of $\omega$, eq.~\eqref{pres} remains a set of coupled nonlinear algebraic equations, with nonlinearity due to $R_T$ depending on the product of $F_T$ and $G_u$.
+While solving is straightforward, the exact expressions for $F_T$ and $G_u$ are cumbersome compared to other functions $F_u$, $R_u$, $R_T$, and $G_T$.
+The complete details are presented in\cite{Bhattacharyya:2024ohn}.
+The final leading solutions, up to $\mathcal{O}(k^2)$, are as follows:

 with $g_0 \equiv -(1/6) (\sqrt{5 \theta^2+16 \lambda (\lambda - \theta)+8 \lambda \chi -3 \chi(\chi+2\theta)}-\theta -4 \lambda +\chi )$.
 After solving for all the functions in the frame transformation in Fourier space, we can convert them to position space using the following simple replacement: $\omega\rightarrow-i (u\cdot\partial), \quad k^2\rightarrow -P^{\mu\nu}\partial_\mu\partial_\nu$.